 A company-wide working group is responsible for designing the appropriate measures, setting the objectives and monitoring them.
 All divisions are represented by experts in this working group.
 Each division pursues its own specific measures to reduce CO₂ emissions from its own business activities.

-• In order to steadily reduce CO₂ emissions, Swiss Life France has drawn up a more restrictive car policy.
-The vehicles will be successively replaced with hybrid and electric vehicles after the expiry of the existing lease agreements.
-For the top management, Swiss Life France aims to have 90% of the leases renewed with electric vehicles by the end of 2027.
+• In order to further reduce the CO₂ emissions generated by business travel, Swiss Life France has refined its decarbonisation guidelines.
+Vehicles will be successively replaced by hybrid and electric vehicles after the expiry of the existing lease agreements.
+Swiss Life France aims to increase the lease renewal of electric vehicles for top management to 90% and for middle management to 50% by the end of 2027.
+In addition, the existing travel policy will be tightened in order to further restrict the use of air travel for internal purposes.

-• Swiss Life Asset Managers France’s Tour La Marseillaise office building in Marseille (70 FTEs) is one of the most efficient skyscrapers in France and is HQE Level Excellent and Leed Gold certified.
+• Swiss Life Asset Managers uses energy from 100% renewable sources at all locations in Germany.
+The Tour La Marseillaise office building in Marseille is also one of the most efficient skyscrapers in France and is HQE Level Excellent and LEED Gold-certified.
 It houses a marine geothermal loop that supplies the building and the buildings connected to it with heating and air conditioning.
-This loop makes it possible, amongst other things, to significantly reduce energy consumption and greenhouse gas emissions.